 President: The President shall preside at all meetings of the Board and membership and shall have general charge of and control over all the general affairs of SBO, subject to the Board.
 The President shall be authorized to represent SBO in such appearances as may be required of SBO during his/her term of office.
 The President shall also supervise the making of all contact or other instruments necessary in the general conduct of the business and affairs of SBO and shall report to the Board on such matters and with such frequency as will, in the reasonable judgment of the President, be of assistance to the Board.
 The President shall be responsible for filing gym use permits with the schools.

 Vice Presidents: The Vice Presidents shall perform such duties as shall be assigned to them by the Board and, in the case of a death, disability of absence of the President, shall perform and be vested with all the duties and powers of the President until the president resumes his/her duties or the President's successor is elected by members of the Board.
-The four (4) Vice Presidents are the following: VP of Classic Boys, VP of Classic Girls, VP Boys Recreation, and VP Girls Recreation.
+The four (4) Vice Presidents are the following: VP of Classic Boys, VP of Classic Girls, VP of Youth Recreation, and VP of High School Recreation.

 Secretary: The Secretary shall keep a record of the proceedings of the membership and the Board.
-The Secretary shall make such reports to the Board and members of SBO as may be required of him/her by the Board.
+The Secretary shall make such reports to the Board and members of SBO as may be required of him/her/they by the Board.
 The Secretary shall also perform such other duties, as the Board shall delegate to the Secretary.

 Treasurer: The Treasurer shall have custody of all financial books, records, and papers of SBO except as shall be in the charge of some other person authorized to have custody and possession thereof by resolution of the Board of Directors.
-The Treasurer shall make such reports to the Board, the members of SBO, and the federal regulators as may be required of him/her by the Board.
-This shall include filings regarding corporate and non-profit status and the payment of compensation to referees.
+The Treasurer shall make such reports to the Board, the members of SBO, and the federal and state regulators as may be required of him/her/they by the Board.
+This shall include filings regarding corporate and non-profit status and the payment of compensation to referees, vendors, and other personnel.
 The Treasurer shall keep account of all the moneys of SBO received or disbursed and shall deposit all the moneys in the name of and to credit of SBO in such banks and depositories as the Board shall designate, subject to withdrawal in the manner herein set forth, and subject to the control of the Board.
 The Treasurer shall issue a Treasurer's report at each Board meeting and at such other times as may be required by the Board.
 The Treasurer shall also perform such other duties, as the Board shall delegate to the Treasurer.

 ARTICLE X